firebolt-db/godocs/docs/Guides/getting-started.md

 ```
 ### Aggregating Indexes

-Another key optimization strategy includes pre-calculating aggregate values for columns that are frequently used in functions that combine data such as COUNT, SUM, MAX, MIN, AVG, JOIN, and GROUP BY.
+Another key optimization strategy includes pre-calculating aggregate values for columns that are frequently used in functions that combine data such as `COUNT`, `SUM`, `MAX`, `MIN`, `AVG`, `JOIN`, and `GROUP BY`.
 Rather than computing aggregate values each time they are used in a calculation, the results are accessed from storage, which helps run queries quickly and saves compute resources.

 An aggregating index combines columns into a statistical result.
 You can calculate an aggregate index on an entire table, or more efficiently, calculate them over a subset of table columns.
 You can also use your knowledge of which dimensions and aggregate functions are used most often for your use case to predefine what table dimensions and which aggregate functions to use.